zendesk/ruby-kafka/README.md

 The Consumer API defined by Kafka 0.9 will be implemented.

+## Why a new library?

+There are a few existing Kafka clients in Ruby:

+* [Poseidon](https://github.com/bpot/poseidon) seems to work for Kafka 0.8, but the project has is unmaintained and has known issues.
+* [Hermann](https://github.com/reiseburo/hermann) wraps the C library [librdkafka](https://github.com/edenhill/librdkafka) and seems to be very efficient, but its API and mode of operation is too intrusive for our needs.
+* [jruby-kafka](https://github.com/joekiller/jruby-kafka) is a great option if you're running on JRuby.

+We needed a robust client that could be used from our existing Ruby apps, allowed our Ops to monitor operation, and provided flexible error handling.
+There didn't exist such a client, hence this project.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/zendesk/ruby-kafka.